Review | The most essential books of the Trump era are barely about Trump at all

 To Ed Harry of Luzerne County, Pa., our apologies.

-In the early days after Trump’s election, George Orwell’s “1984” displaced Vance’s “Hillbilly Elegy” atop Amazon’s bestseller list,meaning Americans were suddenly less concerned with how we got here than with where we were going.
+In the early days after Trump’s election, George Orwell’s “1984” displaced Vance’s “Hillbilly Elegy” atop Amazon’s bestseller list, meaning Americans were suddenly less concerned with how we got here than with where we were going.
 Dystopian classics boomed, with Orwell, Aldous Huxley and Margaret Atwood scaling bestseller rankings.
 Fears of homegrown authoritarianism brought Philip Roth’s “The Plot Against America” and Sinclair Lewis’s “It Can’t Happen Here” back into circulation, while Omar El Akkad’s 2017 novel, “American War,” imagines a second U.S. civil war in a red vs. blue nation remade by climate change, militias and radicalized youth — a work made all the more unnerving by its flashes of plausibility.

 But dystopian fiction is less necessary when you think you’re facing the real thing.
 The anti-Trump resistance literature soon emerged.
 Essay anthologies sprouted, with novelists, activists and politicians wallowing in their election night sorrow and rejecting the new order.
 Titles like “Radical Hope,” “What We Do Now” and “How Do I Explain This to My Kids?” underscore the despair and fury of this early response.